SayamKhatri/Prompt-Budd/mcp-server/README.md

 ```
 ## Connect with LangChain MCP Adapters

-You can also use Prompt-Budd as a remote MCP server in LangChain with the `langchain-mcp-adapters` package:
+Use Prompt-Budd as a remote MCP server in LangChain with the `langchain-mcp-adapters` package:

 ```python
 from langchain_mcp_adapters.client import MultiServerMCPClient